corneliuhoffman/finite_fields/README.md

 Note that two of the three constructions only work on Intel machines that have the `_mm_clmulepi64_si128 ` instruction.

-`dune exex ./mainn.exe` will compute benchmarks and `dune exec test/test_finite_fields.exe` will test the field properties and the fact that `fft` and `ifft` are inverse to each other.
+`dune exec ./mainn.exe` will compute benchmarks and `dune exec test/test_finite_fields.exe` will test the field properties and the fact that `fft` and `ifft` are inverse to each other.